Guides

 Final Thoughts

-Abstract API closes this gap with real-time, multi-layer checks that confirm actual deliverability.
-For reliable user email validation, consider an account on Abstract API to get your free API key.
+Abstract API closes these gaps with real-time checks for deliverability and address type.
+For reliable user validation, create a free account on Abstract API and get your API key.

 Validate Emails with Abstract API